1Numankhan/Google-data-analytics-BellaBeat-data-analysis-case-study/README.md

 1. Reliable: data is clear, unbias and ready for analysis
 2. Original: The data is original from 30 FitBit users.
 3. Comprehensive: The data has all the pieces of information that we are looking for. the sample size is small which was recorded certain days of the week. some dataset has millions of rows.
-4. Cureent: the is from March 2016 to May 2016 which is not current.
+4. Current: the is from March 2016 to May 2016 which is not current.
 5. Cited: citation is unknown.